 Spider mites are a species of insects that every cannabis grower is familiar with.
-These small insects, that are relatives of spiders can be managed and prevented.
+These small insects, which are relatives of spiders can be managed and prevented.

-The first steps any grower takes to keep a pest free environment is preventative measures.
+The first step any grower takes to keep a pest-free environment is preventative measures.
 There are a number if very simple steps any grower can do to prevent mites from entering their garden

-- A clean change of clothes and disposable Tyvec suits when entering garden
+- A clean change of clothes and disposable Tyvec suits when entering the garden

 - Seal interior and filtered Intakes and exhaust

 - Foot baths with disinfectants and soap/iso spray bottle

 - Quarantine SOP’s for intaking any outside genetics